-Here an original sovereignty asserts itself, which everywhere and in all states, can only proceed from people itself, having no deeper root than in the human will.
-A sovereignty of the people therefore, which is perfectly identical with atheism.
-And herein lies the self-abasement.
-In the sphere of Calvinism, as also in your Constitution, the knee is bowed to God, while over against man the head is proudly lifted up.
-But here, from the standpoint of the sovereignty of the people, the fist is defiantly doubled against God, while man grovels before his fellow-men. tinseling over this self-abasement by the ludicrous fiction that, thousands of years ago, men, of whom no one has any remembrance, concluded a political contract, or, as they called it, "Contrat Social".
+refuses to recognize a deeper ground of political life than that which is found in nature, that is, in this instance, in man himself.
+Here the first article of the confession of the most absolute infidelity is-"ni Dieu ni maître".
+The sovereign God is dethroned and man with his free will is placed on the vacant seat.
+It is the will of man which determines all things.
+All power, all authority proceeds from man.
+Thus one comes from the individual man to the many men; and in those many men conceived as the people, there is thus hidden the deepest fountain of all sovereignty.
+There is no question, as in your Constitution, of a sovereignty derived from God, which He, under certain conditions, implants in the people.
+Here an original sovereignty asserts itself, which everywhere and in all states can only proceed from the people itself, having no deeper root than in the human will.
+It is a sovereignty of the people therefore, which is perfectly identical with atheism.
+And herein lies its self-abasement.
+In the sphere of Calvinism, as also in your Declaration, the knee is bowed to God, while over against man the head is proudly lifted up.
+But here, from the standpoint of the sovereignty of the people, the fist is defiantly clenched against God, while man grovels before his fellow-men, tinseling over this self-abasement by the ludicrous fiction that, thousands of years ago, men, of whom no one has any remembrance, concluded a political contract, or, as they called it, "Contrat Social".
 Now, do you ask for the result?
-Then, let History tell you how the rebellion of the Netherlands, the "glorious Revolution" of England and your own rebellion against the British Crown have brought liberty to honor; and answer for yourself the question has the French Revolution resulted in anything else but the shackling of liberty, in the irons of State-omnipotence?
-Indeed no country in our 19th century, has made a sadder Statehistory than France.
+Then, let History tell you how the rebellion of the Netherlands, the "glorious Revolution" of England and your own rebellion against the British Crown have brought liberty to honour; and answer for yourself the question: Has the French Revolution resulted in anything else but the shackling of liberty in the irons of State-omnipotence?
+Indeed no country in our 19th century, has had a sadder Statehistory than France.

-No wonder that Scientific Germany has broken away from this fictitious sovereignty of the people, since the days of De Savigny and Niebuhr.
-The Historical school, founded by these eminent men, has pilloried the aprioristic fiction of 1789.
+No wonder that scientific Germany has broken away from this fictitious sovereignty of the people, since the days of De Savigny and Niebuhr.
+The Historical school, founded by these eminent men, has pilloried the a-prioristic fiction of 1789.
 Every historical connoisseur now ridicules it.
-But that which they recommended instead of it, bears no better stamp.
+Only that which they recommended instead of it, bears no better stamp.